Your browser is not optimized for viewing this website.

 with Dan Robison

-Class Leader Bio(s): Dan Robison received his Ph.D. in history from Auburn University, specializing in Modern Europe, and has taught a variety of courses for CLL since 2001.
+Class Leader Bio(s): Dan received his Ph.D. in history from Auburn and has taught for Troy and for CLL for over 20 years.

 with Kathy Johnson

 Class Leader Bio(s): Dr. Kathy Johnson received a BS in 1987 and MS in 1989 in Criminal Justice from Illinois State University.
 Her PhD in Criminology is from Indiana University in Pennsylvania.
-She is currently a tenured associate professor of Criminal Justice for UWF.
+She has been a faculty member in Criminology and Criminal Justice at UWF since August, 2000.

 Forgot password?